 With WISH Plus you can receive a package of support for Warmth, Income, Safety and Health services - WISH.
 Services include: energy efficiency improvements visits; advice for those who have benefits issues and need help with an appeal; home security checks; and help for those living with anxiety or stress.
 Read more about WISH Plus.

 Stuart Low Trust (SLT) is a health promotion charity based in Islington, but open to all.
 Our mission is to ensure that local people, especially those experiencing social isolation or mental distress, have access to the support they need for better health and wellbeing.
-We run a variety of activities, the majority of which are free or low cost.
-Most activities are evening and weekend events based in and around Islington.
-Watch the introductory video and check-out our forthcoming events.

 There are lots of different ways to fit physical activity into your routine, with many free and low-cost activities available across the borough.
 The Get active and healthy page at Camden Council's website is a great place to start.